 \subsection{Contributions}

-Our work provides the following contributions: \begin{enumerate} \item We present \textsc{Kalahi},\footnote{We will release our dataset and evaluation codebase on HuggingFace and GitHub soon.} an evaluation suite with high-quality, handcrafted prompts that test the ability of LLMs to generate responses relevant to Filipino culture in terms of shared knowledge and ethics. \item We propose a methodology that integrates and operationalizes participation from native speakers to authentically construct prompts and responses unique to the Filipino lived experience, a process not usually found in data collection pipelines. \item We conduct experiments on LLMs with Filipino language and multilingual support, showing better performance for models that have higher volumes of Filipino training data. \end{enumerate}
+Our work provides the following contributions: \begin{enumerate} \item We present \textsc{Kalahi}, an evaluation suite\footnote{\href{https://github.com/aisingapore/kalahi}{https://github.com/aisingapore/kalahi}} with high-quality, handcrafted prompts\footnote{\href{https://huggingface.co/datasets/aisingapore/kalahi}{https://huggingface.co/datasets/aisingapore/kalahi}} that test the ability of LLMs to generate responses relevant to Filipino culture in terms of shared knowledge and ethics. \item We propose a methodology that integrates and operationalizes participation from native speakers to authentically construct prompts and responses unique to the Filipino lived experience, a process not usually found in data collection pipelines. \item We conduct experiments on LLMs with Filipino language and multilingual support, showing better performance for models that have higher volumes of Filipino training data. \end{enumerate}